Home > Guides > Best delay plugins: Give your tracks some depth

 Soundtoys took the best of multiple delay and echo units when designing EchoBoy.
 They analyzed the Roland Space Echo, BOSS DM-2 pedal, EHX Memory Man, even an “oil can” delay and EchoPlex!

 All of these put together give you a warm, analog-sounding effect with modern day versatility.
-They even analyzed the holiest of grails when it comes to chorus effects – the BOSS CE-1.
+They even analyzed the holiest of grails when it comes to chorus pedals – the BOSS CE-1.
 They even have some tape emulation built in.

 That said, the GUI might take some getting used to.
 But with 30 different types of echo, tape emulation, saturation, modulation, and the great starting presets are the reason you’ll hear it on professional mixes everywhere.